 Windows Media Creation Tool, also commonly referred to by some as Windows Installation Media, is an official software from Microsoft.
 It allows anyone to create a bootable USB drive or CD/DVD for Windows installation.
 So even if you don’t have the ISO file, you can still create a media to install Windows.
 That said, Windows Media Creation Tool has its own set of problems, and users have reported that it doesn’t work at times.
-If Windows Media Creation Tool is not working, follow this guide to fix the problem.
+If Windows Media Creation Tool is not working or its progress is stuck, follow this guide to fix the problem.

 Windows Media Creation Tool not working